Home

 4. Monitor Urine Colour

-A straightforward way to check hydration status is to monitor the colour of your urine.
-If it is light yellow or clear, you are likely well-hydrated.
-You may need to consume more water if it is dark yellow or amber.
+One of the easiest ways to tell whether you are hydrated is to monitor the colour of your urine.
+If it is pale yellow or clear, then you are likely hydrated.
+If it is dark yellow or amber, then you may need to drink more water.

 6. Drink Water Before And After Exercise

-Drinking water before and after exercise is essential to replace fluids lost through sweat.
-Aim to drink at least 16 ounces of water before training and another 16 ounces after.
+It's crucial to drink water both before and after exercise to replenish fluids lost through perspiration.
+Before and after your workout, try to consume at least 16 ounces of water.

 7. Keep Water Readily Available